ghc-proposals/ghc-proposals/proposals/0000-allow-constraint-type-synonyms-in-deriving-heads.md

 and [issue 13267](https://gitlab.haskell.org/ghc/ghc/-/issues/13267).

-Main usecase only affect deriving instances head, but another usecase is usage of tuples/synonims in context of any instance.
+Main usecase only affect deriving instances head, but another usecase is usage of tuples/synonyms in context of any instance.
-It seems to be less common, but natural to cover in same proposal to allow tuples/synonims anywhere in instance declaration, leading to more consistent semantics.
+It seems to be less common, but natural to cover in same proposal to allow tuples/synonyms anywhere in instance declaration, leading to more consistent semantics.

 ## Proposed Change Specification

-Proposal requires two purely syntaxic rewrites for in instance declarations to happen:
+Proposal requires two purely syntaxic rewrites for instance declarations to happen:

 1. Apply all type synonyms in instance declarations.
-   This should be done recrusively, until no type synonim is present anymore.
+   This should be done recursively, until no type synonym is present anymore.
 2. For any constraint tuple in derived instance head, split such declarations into multiple.